| | |

 or else that the Lord, after redeeming all, was either unable or unwilling to carry out

 the original benevolent design.
+The unchangeableness of the

 divine plans, no less than the perfection of the divine justice and love, repels and